Episodes

 Join Alex and returning guest host Dr. Ed Hansen in a festive discussion of a recent, but to-be-considered a holiday classic, Alexander Payne's The Holdovers (2023).
 This is a story of a young, ne'er-do-well (Dominic Sessa as Angus Tully) who meets an immovable force in an old, curmudgeonly boarding school classic teacher (Paul Giamatti as Paul Hunham).
 They're both "heldover" the winter holidays at the prestigious Barton Academy, with a grieving mother played by Da'Vine Joy Randolph.
 Over the course of the break, the three learn more about each other and how to navigate an unforgiving landscape of adolescence and obsolescence.
 Psych concepts explored include generativity vs. stagnation, identity, isolation and grief, the stages of grief/death, and because Ed joined us, of course there's always some I/O psych involved.
 Because it's so random, we also speculate how Hunham would deal with the current wave of Generative AI taking over the education landscape!
 Stay for the fellowship, hold over with us!

-Follow Ed at several places on social media: @EdHansen_PhDAD
+Follow Ed on BlueSky: @EdHansen_PhDAD

 Please leave your feedback on this post, the main site (cinemapsychpod.swanpsych.com), on Facebook (@CinPsyPod), or Threads/Instagram (@cinemapsych_podcast).
 We'd love to hear from you!